• Home

-I thought I’d demonstrate for you how I teach kids to visualize in my classroom.
+I thought I’d demonstrate to you how I teach kids to visualize in my classroom.
 First, choose a book.
-It can be any book but ones that are great are adventure stories (and ones that have artifacts that are easy for the teacher to find!).
+It can be any book but the ones that are great are adventure stories (and ones that have artifacts that are easy for the teacher to find!).
 Preferably, these books are ones the students have not seen.
 The one I chose today was: The Story of Frog Belly Rat Bone by Timothy Basil Ering.
 This is a great quirky story about a boy who lives in Cementland.
 It is dark and gloomy there.
 He wants to find treasure.
 What he finds is a box with flower and vegetable seeds in it.

-He’s excited to find these and is expecting to see color when he opens the package.
+He’s excited to find these and is expecting to see the color when he opens the package.
 Unfortunately, the seeds are dark in color.
 He decides to plant them anyways but some villains steal the seeds.
 So, desperate, he creates a monster out of socks and buttons that he finds in the garbage dump.
 The monster protects the seeds and scares away the villains.
 Finally, the boy and the monster think to put water on the seeds and they sprout!
 The first sign of color in Cementland.
 The villains (one of which is a fruit fly!) decide not to steal them anymore because it is beautiful!
 By the end of the story, Cementland is full of gorgeous vegetation!

 So, the first step to helping kids visualize is to find some artifacts from the book.
 Here are the artifacts that I collected: a watering can – half full of water.
 Why did I actually put the water in?
 Just to add intrigue.
 I walked around the classroom to show them the water!
 As I present the clues, students sketch them into the boxes.